Consultations

 Durham County Council is developing a Local Nature Recovery Strategy (LNRS) which will identify the current priorities for nature in the County and help direct resources to those identified habitats and species.
 The consultation wants people’s views on their experiences of nature in County Durham, what the priorities for nature recovery should be, what are the most important ways to support nature recovery, which areas of the county are valuable for existing wildlife, and where are there the opportunities to enhance or create new wildlife spaces.
 The Trust welcomes the opportunity to provide a detailed response to this consultation.
 We warmly welcome the LNRS.
 We identify a number of initiatives and areas in the City that are of priority and would benefit from support.
 We also note two other issues: (i) the priority for BNG should be enhancement of biodiversity at the primary development site, with the enhancement of sites elsewhere being very much a fall-back option.
 The requirement for BNG in Durham should not become laxly exploited as enabling a convenient general pot of funds and “biodiversity units” for spending elsewhere, at the expense of the primary site.
 We also assume that the welcome LNRS scheme is in addition to BNG, given the advice from Natural England that a BNG rate at 10% will be insufficient to halt biodiversity decline; (ii) It seems understandable that the LNRS exercise stresses the links between the enhancement of biodiversity for life in general and human amenity in particular (such as beauty and psychic health).
 However, is this strategy in danger of downplaying what are actually strong areas of conflict between these evaluative categories, and even risking entrenchment of the destructive fallacy that the natural world is of value solely as a human resource of some sort?

-Housing Needs Supplementary Planning Document consultation (stage two)
+Housing Needs Supplementary Planning Document Consultation (stage two)

 The Trust has responded to Durham County Council’s 2nd consultation on the Housing Needs Supplementary Planning Document (SPD) and the Interim Policy Statement on First Homes, reaffirming our responses to the first consultation in 2023.
 In addition we have emphasised the need to use the Strategic Housing Market Assessment (SHMA) evidence in housing proposals, to strengthen the criteria for the quantitative and qualitative needs for PBSAs, and to improve the way the figure of average local income for defining affordability is calculated.